jako323/Most-Streamed-Songs-with-Python-Machine-Learning/README.md

-# Most-Streamed-Songs-with-Python-Machine-Learning
+# Most Streamed Songs with Python Machine Learning

-Project for Python In Machine Learning and Data Science classes at AGH UST in Kraków.
+Project for *Python In Machine Learning and Data Science* classes at **AGH UST** in Kraków.
-The goal of the project is to predict key and bpm regargding all the other parameters.
+Contributors:
+  - Michał Kieres
+  - Jakub Kokosiński
+  - Kasper Kornak
+  - Michał Kubik

+## Project goal and thesis
-Our thesis is that the parameters key and bpm, have at least 20% infulence over the number of songs streams.
+We aim to predict parameters **key** and **bpm** based on the rest of *adjustable parameters*.
+Also, we would like to confirm (or disprove) our thesis: *parameters key and bpm have at least 20% influence over the number of songs streams*.